gregorydickson/pashion-web/README.md

 * Press test user account: ellen@pashiontool.com / Pashion123 - Elle Magazine

-* Brand test user account:  lauren@pashiontool.com / Pashion123 - Ralph Lauren
+* Brand test user account:  pacorabanne@pashiontool.com / Pashion123

 * The application uses a database on Amazon AWS which will require internet connectivity.
 If this is too slow then you can setup MySQL locally.